dmetzler/dmetzler.github.io/_posts/2024-10-04-cloud9-is-dead-long-live-vscode.md

 ---
 ## Context

 As an AWS partner, I often support some AWS workshop, helping customers master the craft of using the correct AWS services.
 Those workshops are prepared by AWS and very often use Amazon Cloud9, a service that provides an IDE in the cloud.
-It is really convenient as you don't have to provide any credentials: as long as you're logged in the AWS console you inherits the permission of the current profile.
+It is really convenient as you don't have to provide any credentials.
+As long as you're logged in to the AWS console, you inherit the permission of the logged in profile.

 On July 25th 2024, [AWS announced](https://aws.amazon.com/blogs/devops/how-to-migrate-from-aws-cloud9-to-aws-ide-toolkits-or-aws-cloudshell/) the retirement of the Amazon Cloud9 service.
 Of course the thousands of workshops using Cloud9 have not been updated to adapt to that change.
 When running the workshop at an AWS event, they can start new Cloud9 instances, but on your own account, it's not possible to start a new instance anymore.
-In this post, I will present how quickly create a development environment that provides the same features than Cloud9.
+In this post, I will present how quickly create a development environment that provides the same features as Cloud9.

 *Disclaimer:* the installation is for POSIX like systems, whereas it should be feasible to user the same technique with Windows, I can't test it thoroughly.

 ## Prerequisites

 There are only a few prerequisites.
-Let's start by CDK that can be installed with the following command:
+Let's start by setting up CDK that can be installed with the following command:

 ```shell
 $ npm install -g aws-cdk